 Staff felt the care and support provided was person centred and individual to each person.
 Staff had built up relationships with people and were familiar with their life stories and preferences.
-One member of staff commented, "I love working here."
+One member of staff commented, "We're a family.
+The residents needs come first."
 People's care plans told us how their religious needs would be met if they indicated they wished to practice.
 People's information was kept securely and well organised.
 Staff were aware of the need for confidentiality and meetings were held in private.